April 28–30, 2017

 Residents are expected to master a broad expanse of clinical and basic science knowledge as well as operative skills.
 Residency programs tailor their educational programs to meet these needs.
 Residents are also expected to master a number of critical nonclinical skills, including leading teams and teaching.
 However, very few residency programs are able to offer opportunities for residents to become proficient in these areas.
-The Division of Education of the American College of Surgeons (ACS) and the Resident and Associate Society of ACS (RAS-ACS) have worked together to develop a course to address this need.
+The Division of Education of the American College of Surgeons (ACS) worked to develop a course to address this need.

 The course will address the following essential skills for residents’ lifelong roles as teachers, leaders, and practicing surgeons: